ScaleSec/parliament_role_runner/README.md

 # parliament_role_runner

-See [blog post](https://scalesec.com/aws-series/analyzing-iam-policies-at-scale-with-parliament/) for more info.
+See the [blog post](https://scalesec.com/aws-series/analyzing-iam-policies-at-scale-with-parliament/) for more info.

 This is a script to run [Parliament](https://github.com/duo-labs/parliament/) on an IAM role to lint and analyze all of it's attached policies for misconfigurations.